yoanisgil/cartero/README.md

 # Cartero

-A service to send emails via the in house Campaing Commander mailing service.
+A simple service to send asynchronous emails using [Kue](https://github.com/Automattic/kue)

-These services offers a single entry point for sending emails via /POST (see below for further details on how to use it).
+These services offers a single entry point for sending emails via /POST

 # Starting the API

+    $ docker build -t yoanisgil/cartero .

     $ docker run -e REDIS_PORT=SERVER_PORT -e REDIS_HOST=SERVER_IP -d yoanisgil/cartero  node ./node_modules/babel/lib/_babel-node server.js

-Since the project is using [Kue](https://github.com/Automattic/kue) as the distributed task scheduler, it requires a working Redis service already configrured.
+Since the project is using [Kue](https://github.com/Automattic/kue) as the distributed task scheduler, it requires a working Redis service already configured.
 Parameters controlling how to connect to the redis instance can be passed as environment variables:

 - REDIS_PREFIX : The key prefix to be used (defaults to ES)
 - REDIS_HOST: The redis server to connect to (defaults to localhost)